KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:21`

 **Description**:
-The `DealStage.get_label` method in the `DealStage` class is likely designed to retrieve or generate a human-readable label or description for a specific deal stage within the CRM system, enhancing the clarity and understanding of deal stages for users.
+The `DealStage.get_label` method in the `DealStage` class is likely used to retrieve the label of a specific deal stage in a CRM system.
+It's probably called by other methods or classes that need to display or use the label of a deal stage.

 ---